CSung28/TIL/Git/220816-commands.md

 you could see the all strings you wrote.
 Back on the main theme, if you type the code "git push origin main", you can push the file context on Github!
-And ALL PEOPLE CAN SEE THAT YOU WROTE LOL!
+And ALL PEOPLE CAN SEE THAT YOU WROTE LOL!!!